 After having my third baby, a friend in the neighborhood brought over this amazing chicken dish that everyone (even my picky eaters) gobbled up.
 I texted her right away, having to know her recipe.
 Come to find out, it was this Thai coconut milk grilled chicken over coconut rice and I’ve made it many times since.

 Stuffed peppers are both easy and portable and most people forget about them when trying to decide what dish to take to a friend.

 21. Easy cashew chicken over rice

 I like non-casserole dinners I can prepare in 30 minutes or less.
 Cashew chicken over rice is perfect for a busy day when you want to deliver a meal to someone.

 How cool would it be to fill your friend’s fridge with fun and healthy portable dinners.
 Grab some reusable plastic dinner containers (or bento boxes) and fill each individual section with things like fresh fruit and vegetables, crackers, olives, dips, hummus, sliders, tea sandwiches, etc.

 23. Taco cones

-This idea is fun and would brighten a day.
+These non-casserole dinners are fun and would brighten a day.
 Taco cones can be made ahead of time in 30 minutes or less and can easily be transported.
 It’s a fun twist on taco night.

 You might also like: